GentleClash/chatgpt_chat_export/README.md

 3. A button to export chat will become visible.

 I am not responsible for any bugs that happen because, I didn’t test it thoroughly.
 You can open a PR if you want some greenery in contributions.
+Help with parsing nested unordered list in markdown format

 ---
 (the repo will not be developed further)